clairey-zx81/json-model/TUTO.md

 For JS standard deviation is quite high, which could be induced by occasional garbage collection.

+## Running from C, JS, Python or PL/pgSQL

 The JSON Model compiler can also generate C, JavaScript, Python or PL/pgSQL validation code ready to be imported for checking values: